 - Drive round to Long Canyon Trailhead and hike the much quieter Birthing Cave to arrive just after lunch time, which is plenty of time to be inside the cave during optimal lighting before the sun goes too far round to the south.

-- If you have more time, take a shuttle to Soldier Pass Trail and cave or if you’re up for adventure take on Keyhole Cave.
+- If you have more time, take a shuttle and hike to Soldier Pass Cave or if you’re up for adventure take on Keyhole Cave.

-Read our 1-7 day Sedona itinerary guide to see the best way you can spend up to one week exploring this remarkable red rock landscape.
+Got your days planned out?
+Read our popular guide on how to plan the perfect 1-7 day Sedona itinerary for ideas on how you can spend up to one week exploring this remarkable red rock landscape.

 Map Of The 7 Caves In Sedona